adamcogen/littleman/README.md

 * Simpler user interface for the map maker, and more thorough documentation / help pages for all of its features
 * In general, the code would greatly benefit from being reorganized and refactored.

-As mentioned earlier, the mistakes made on this project informed the  Bouncing Ball project.
+As mentioned earlier, the mistakes made on this project informed the [Bouncing Ball Physics Simulator](https://github.com/adamcogen/bouncing-ball) project.